dertuncay/AFAD-Mass-Data-Downloader/README.md

 # Text to SAC

-Downloaded waveforms can be converted by using covert2tosac.py
+Downloaded waveforms can be converted by using text2sac.py

-Inputs of the txt2sac are:

-Input name: Name of the .txt file.
-If the function is called from another directory, full path should be written as input.

-output_dir: Full path of the desired output folder.
-If not specified, current working directory will be used.
+Usage:

+python text2sac.py -o output_dir filename(s)

 # Dependancies